Lioo7/Final-Project/README.md

 #### Environment Variable Configuration

-To configure the required environment variables:
+To configure the required environment variables for the database:
 * 'user_budget_system': This variable represents the desired username for the budget system, which can be used to authenticate and identify the user within the system.
 * 'system_budget_password': This variable represents the password for the budget system user, which is required for authentication and accessing the budget system's functionalities.
 * 'MYSQL_ROOT_PASSWORD': This variable represents the desired password for the MySQL root user, which is the highest level of access to the MySQL database system.